 – Learn the signs of depression or anxiety so you can spot if something is off with the people in your life.
 Sometimes, it can take someone else to notice the problem, which can ultimately save a life.

 – Be a support system to those around you!
 Everyone has a bad day here and there, but being supportive and positive can make someone’s day if they’re feeling low.

 – If you’re not feeling yourself, speak up!
 Talk to a peer or a professional that you trust.
 It may be the best thing you can do for yourself in the long run.

-- Even if you don’t suffer from depression, anxiety, bipolar disorder, etc., it’s okay to feel off sometimes.
+– It’s okay to not be okay.
+Even if you don’t suffer from depression, anxiety, bipolar disorder, etc., it’s okay to feel off sometimes.
 Drink lots of water, get fresh air, plan group workouts, and practice meditating as some tactics to reset and feel more calm and relaxed.

 If you want to learn more about World Mental Health Day and what you can do to help raise awareness, visit the World Health Organization.

 If you or someone you know is in distress or suicidal, call the National Suicide Prevention Lifeline, available 24/7: 1-800-273-8255.

 For a full list of hotlines + resources available to you, click here.